Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.

 - On May 18, 2016, FDA issued a Drug Safety Communication warning the public about interim safety results from “an ongoing clinical trial that found an increase in leg and foot amputations, mostly affecting the toes,” in patients who had taken Invokana.

 Multiple Invokana lawsuits have been filed against Janssen and its parent company, Johnson and Johnson due to medical injuries that have occurred after the medication’s use.
 These lawsuits, filed in both the U.S. and Canada, claim that Janssen knew about the risks of Invokana but continued to promote and sell the medication anyway, without additional warnings.
 If health care practitioners and patients had been warned about increased risks, many would not have used the medication.

 How We Can Help

 If you have been diagnosed with type 2 diabetes and suffered serious health problems after taking Invokana, you may be entitled to reimbursement for medical expenses, lost wages, and other costs.
 Attorneys at Wilentz, Goldman & Spitzer P.A. may be able to help you recover compensation if you suffered serious injuries from taking Invokana.
-As a nationally recognized personal injury law firm, Wilentz is committed to helping clients with their cases.
+As one of New Jersey's largest personal injury law firms, Wilentz is committed to helping clients with their cases.